yetim884/system_engineering-devops/README.md

-# 0x00-shell_basics
+# System Engineering DevOps

-Project scripts for shell basics in ALX
+This repository contains project files for SE 102.